By: Justin Martinez (@JustJustin956)

 The Kentucky alum is still waiting for his number to be called up by the Thunder, and his Summer League performance makes a solid case.

 5. Dwight Buycks deserves to be in the league

 The journeyman could be returning to the States soon, as the Knicks have expressed interest in signing Buycks after seeing him tear it up this summer.
-A lot of people look at Summer League as a chance to see their team’s recent draftee, but we tend to forget that others are out there fighting for a job.
+A lot of people look at Summer League as a chance to see their team’s recent draftee, but we tend to forget that others are out there fighting for a job as well.
 Good for you, Dwight.

 1. Bryn Forbes is a stud

-The Spurs don’t need lottery picks to get great players.
+San Antonio doesn’t need lottery picks to get good players.
 After going undrafted in the 2016 draft, Forbes signed with the Spurs and spent most of the season with their development team, the Austin Spurs.
-The former Michigan State guard dazzled in Utah, averaging 21.3 points in three games – the most in the tournament.
+The former Michigan State guard dazzled in Utah, averaging a tournament-high 21.3 points in three games.
 His best outing came against Boston, where he dropped 31 points in only 29 minutes.

-Forbes got it done from everywhere on the court, shooting six for eight from behind the arc and aggressively finishing at the rim.
-It’s difficult to say just how big of a role Forbes can expect in San Antonio next season though.
-Dejounte Murray is the presumed favorite to take over the starting gig once Tony Parker calls it a quits, and the re-signing of Patty Mills to a four-year deal doesn’t help either.
-Regardless of all that though, there’s no denying that Forbes can play.
+Forbes got it done from everywhere on the court, shooting 6-for-8 from behind the arc and aggressively finishing at the rim.
+It’s difficult to say just how big of a role Forbes can expect in San Antonio next season, though.
+Dejounte Murray is the presumed favorite to take over the starting gig once Tony Parker calls hangs it up for good, and the re-signing of Patty Mills to a four-year deal doesn’t help either.
+Regardless of all that, though, there’s no denying that Forbes can play.

 2. Jaylen Brown has star potential